reflectoring/reflectoring.github.io/_posts/2018-01-24-bintray-jcenter-maven-central.md

 klick the button "Add to JCenter".
 In the dialog you can also check the checkbox "host my snapshot artifacts on oss.jfrog.org" to be able to publish snapshots (more on snapshots [here](/publish-snapshots-with-gradle/)).

-Sumbit the form and wait until you get a response.
+Submit the form and wait until you get a response.
 This may take a working day or so, since the approval is a manual process.
 Then, you'll find a response in your inbox on Bintray and you're ready to publish to JCenter.
 Every time you publish an artifact to Bintray, it will automatically be mirrored to JCenter without anything else to do.